neilrae/solid-links/README.md

 * Vue.js: to provide simple html component templates, data binding and an event bus
 * Material Design Components for CSS, icons, fonts and Vue.js
 * Solid-auth: for user ID management
-* Axios: to simplify handling of https requests
+* Axios: to demonstrate simple handling of https requests
+* Solid-file-client: to demonstrate saving JSON objects to a pod

-Material was chosen as it gives a familiar, responsive user experience and has a broad set of coherent components, icons, etc Vue was chosen as a front end framework as it is relatively simple and easy to reason with - its architecture is similar to vanilla web components.
+Material was chosen as it gives a familiar, responsive user experience and has a broad set of coherent components, icons, etc Vue was chosen as a front end framework as it is relatively easy to reason with - its architecture is similar to vanilla web components.
-Axios was chosen as a way to simply handle https requests asynchronously.
+Axios was chosen as a way to handle https requests asynchronously.
-Solid Auth was used to illustrate simple user login.
-This isn't used to do much more than display the user in the app at present.
+Solid Auth and Solid file client were used to illustrate standard Solid methods for user login and writing to a pod.

 It is normally good practice to write the code for individual components in separate files and to combine these later using a tool, such as webpack.
 This app is deliberately minimal and all the components are in a single file so that it can be read as one document and easily followed.
 The only additions are the manifest.json and serviceworker.js files that enable it to be a Progressive Web App, as well as the underlying data.